MarianneHolbie/Vocabulo_ML/README.md

 ## Development Journey

-This repository documents our journey in developing and refining the ML models for both applications.
-Key milestones include:
+This repository documents my journey in developing and refining the ML models for both applications.
+Key milestones
+include:

 1. Initial data collection and preprocessing
 2. Experimentation with various ML algorithms
 3. Fine-tuning of models for French language specifics
 4. Integration of sign language considerations
-5. Continuous improvement based on user feedback and performance metrics
+5. Continuous improvement based on metrics and fake user

 ## Getting Started